Georgia Endovascular logo

 Thrombosed hemorrhoids

 These occur when a blood clot forms inside an external hemorrhoid, causing severe pain, swelling, and bluish discoloration.
+Thrombosed hemorrhoids are typically caused by increased pressure on the veins in the rectal area.
+This pressure can result from straining during bowel movements, chronic constipation, pregnancy, or sitting for prolonged periods.
 While not dangerous, they often require medical treatment for meaningful relief.

 At Georgia Endovascular, our board-certified interventional radiologists exclusively treat internal hemorrhoids using precise, image-guided, minimally invasive techniques.